 So says a study published in July's issue of the journal Obstetrics & Gynecology.
 The researchers included Sireesha Reddy, MD, of New York's University of Rochester School of Medicine and Dentistry.

-One of Reddy's colleagues -- Thomas Guttuso Jr., MD, of the University of Buffalo -- holds a patent for Neurontin's use in the treatment of hot flashes,
+One of Reddy's colleagues -- Thomas Guttuso Jr., MD, of the University of Buffalo -- holds a patent for Neurontin's use in the treatment of hot flashes, the journal notes.

 For comparison, the study also included placebo pills lacking medicine, hormones, or other active ingredients.

 Hot Flashes: Before and After Treatment